COVID-19 cases are on the rise. Does it matter anymore?

 A recent article in the Journal of the American Medical Association estimated 10 to 30 percent of COVID-19 infections result in long covid symptoms, but there is no precise estimate.

-Experts also urge people who have not gotten their booster shots, or not been vaccinated at all, to do so, given that many are more vulnerable to the virus if they are not up-to-date on their shots.
+Experts also urge people who have not gotten their booster shots or have not been vaccinated at all, to do so, given that many are more vulnerable to the virus if they are not up-to-date on their shots.

 A new variant also always holds the risk of upending the current risk-benefit calculations.
 The virus has continued to evolve to spread more easily, and a future mutation could cause more severe illness or more greatly evade vaccines.